buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcConstructionMgmtDomain/Entities/IfcCrewResource.md

 # IfcCrewResource

-_IfcCrewResource_ represents a collection of internal resources used in construction processes.
+_IfcCrewResource_ represents a collection of internal resources used in construction processes.<!-- end of definition -->

 > HISTORY  New entity in IFC2.0.